Bonaire Aruba Bonaire And Curacao Travel Guide

 Not available.

-Renting a vehicle offers the most flexibility and convenience for exploring Bonaire, especially for divers.
+Hiring a car offers the most flexibility and convenience for exploring Bonaire, especially for divers.

 Drive on the right.
-Speed limits in km/h: 40 km/h (25 mph) in residential, 60 km/h (37 mph) outside towns, 80 kilometers per hour (50 mph) on main roads.
+Speed limits in km/h: 40 km/h (25 mph) in residential, ABOUT 37 miles/h (37 mph) outside towns, 80 kilometers per hour (50 mph) on main roads.
 Mobile phone use while driving is illegal.

 Main roads are paved and generally well-maintained.
-Streets to some locations for diving and within Washington Slagbaai National Park can be unpaved, rocky, and call for caution.
+Routes to some dive sites and within Washington Slagbaai National Park can be unpaved, rocky, and call for caution.
 Higher clearance can be useful.

-Walking and cycling offer pleasant ways to explore certain areas, especially Kralendijk.
+Walking and cycling offer pleasant ways to discover certain areas, especially Kralendijk.

-Several tour operators offer guided island excursions.
+Several tour operators offer guided tours of the island.
 No formal hop-on-hop-off bus services are available.

 Explore with a local guide.